-My clients know from the outset that I am committed to resolving the issues they face and I will always work hard to bring about a positive outcome.
+I have experience advising both heterosexual and same-sex couples, whether married or in a civil partnership, on these issues.
+My clients know from the outset that I'm committed to resolving the issues that they face and I work hard to bring about a positive outcome.
 My advice is always specific to the context, tactical and grounded in reality.

 In respect of children law I advise on domestic and international issues.
-I have considerable experience of advising on future child arrangements upon relationship breakdown and/or during difficult periods when parents cannot agree a way forward.
+I have considerable experience in advising on future child arrangements upon relationship breakdown and/or during difficult periods when parents cannot agree a way forward.
 I have dealt with a variety of complex children law issues and have a particular interest in cases involving:

 I thrive under pressure and wanted to be at the forefront of the profession to be able to influence law reform.

+Being a family lawyer is an absolute privilege.
+I advocate for my clients on a daily basis during one of the most distressing moments in their life.
 My intervention is often pivotal and will impact on a client’s future success and happiness.
-The reward is being the person trusted to drive home the plan of action.
+The real reward is being the person trusted by a client to drive forward the plan of action.

 "Scott goes to the next level when it comes to giving a service to his clients.
 Scott’s positive attitude and genuine caring nature have really helped me out.
 There were difficult times when he needed to tell me things straight that I didn’t necessarily want to hear but this was always done in a highly professional way.
 His knowledge of family law is more befitting of someone who has been in the industry for over 20 years and I would highly recommend his services for anybody wanting to achieve the best possible outcome for themselves in a divorce, especially where there are children involved." – Client

 "Scott was amazing throughout my case… answered every question I threw at him and managed to put my mind at ease during what was a very difficult period … and never made me feel as though it was just another case." – Client